“It’s hard to be a friend to someone who’s depressed, but it is one of the kindest, noblest, and best things you will ever do.” – Stephen Fry

 When someone you know is depressed, it’s understandable if you feel helpless.
 If you’ve never suffered from clinical depression, how are you going to know what to say and do, or how it feels?

-Ways to Help a Depressed Person
+Ways to Help Someone with Depression

 - Take care of little tasks like feeding the cat or doing the laundry.
 (This suggestion applies if you don’t live with the person.
 If you do live with the person, you probably have to take on all the tasks).